kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Goals
 * Enable durable access to block storage
-* Support storage requirements for all workloads supported by Kubernetes
 * Provide flexibility for users/vendors to utilize various types of storage devices
 * Agree on API changes for block
 * Provide a consistent security model for block devices